microsoft-dx/xamarin-fundamentals/4. Layouts - pages/README.md

 ```
 Notice that two StackLayouts are used for the two main parts of the page:
 - the **content StackLayout** (the x:Name sets the Name property of the current object - see "x" as "this"); this part will contain data display.
-- the **action StackLayout** will hold elements that will take an action on the data.
+- the **action StackLayout** will hold elements that will perform an action on the data.

 ### Multiple layouts
 Note that it is not necessary to have only one layout in a page - remember, a page is not a layout.
 Therefore, you can add as many layouts as you need and of as many types as you want.
-For example, here we have a StackLayout that contains one other StackLayout (which also hold 3 other StackLayouts) and another TemplateView.
+For example, here we have a StackLayout that contains one other StackLayout, which itself also holds 3 other StackLayouts and a TemplatedView.
 <p align="center"><img height="300" alt="Crazy layouts" src="https://github.com/microsoft-dx/xamarin-fundamentals-ui/blob/master/Images/layouts.png?raw=true" margin=auto></p>

 ## Application's pages
 A mobile application can have one or more [pages](https://developer.xamarin.com/guides/xamarin-forms/user-interface/controls/pages/) - these depend on the complexity of the application but also on the desired user experience.
-Considering this, pages can be of multiple types, among which worth mentioning:
+Considering this, pages can be of multiple types, among which worth mentioning are:
 - [Content pages](https://developer.xamarin.com/api/type/Xamarin.Forms.ContentPage/) - basic content-like page which allows elements to be oriented by the user.
-- [Navigation pages](https://developer.xamarin.com/api/type/Xamarin.Forms.NavigationPage/) which allow each device's native workflow (sliding on Windows Phone and Android or buttons navigation on iOS - see WhatsApp, for example).
+- [Navigation pages](https://developer.xamarin.com/api/type/Xamarin.Forms.NavigationPage/) which allow each device's native workflow (sliding on Windows Phone and Android or buttons navigation on iOS - see WhatsApp for example).

+What is worth noting is that, contrary to the order in which Layouts and Pages have been introduced here, as can be seen from the code describing the application's structure, Pages are what come first, and Layouts go in them.

 ## Navigation through pages
-To create the navigation between the pages, first of all the pages _need to be added in the project_.
+To create the navigation between the pages, first of all the pages _need to be added to the project_.
-As the App page and the MainPage are already added in the project, to add elements to the MainPage we only need to edit the XAML file MainPage.xaml and add elements to it, such as the two StackLayouts added in the current solution.
+As the App page and the MainPage are already present, to add elements to the MainPage we only need to edit the XAML file MainPage.xaml and add elements to it, such as the two StackLayouts added in the current solution.
-Further, to add a new page we have to right-click on the Portable solution of the project and add a new ContentPage to the solution:
+Further, to add a new page, we have to right-click on the Portable solution of the project and add a new ContentPage to the solution:
 <p align="center"><img height="500" alt="New page" src="https://github.com/microsoft-dx/xamarin-fundamentals-ui/blob/master/Images/new-page.png?raw=true" margin=auto></p>

-As a shopping list application needs to allow adding a new item to the shopping list, the most clean way of doing that action is by having another page for the data input of the new item being added to the shopping list.
+As a shopping list application needs to allow adding a new item to the shopping list, the cleanest way of doing that action is to have another page for the data input of the new item being added to the shopping list.
 Make sure to add a new xaml **Content Page** because this type of page already has a C# file behind it added to the project at the same time:

 <p align="center"><img height="450" alt="New page" src="https://github.com/microsoft-dx/xamarin-fundamentals-ui/blob/master/Images/new-item.PNG?raw=true" margin=auto></p>